 Virtual Roundtables will support interdisciplinary working groups comprised of international scholars and non-academic participants, drawn from multiple disciplines.
 Preference will be given to proposals that aim to advance knowledge in relation to pandemics and their broader societal implications.
 Projects must propose specific outcomes with short timelines for completion.
 We are particularly interested in outcomes such as rapid publications that include policy recommendations, to be published on the PWIAS website; as well as digital forms of communications, such as videos and online seminars, aimed at engaging public policy makers at different levels of government.
 Awards up to $10,000 available.
-Funding decisions will be available by July 15.
 Further calls may be announced based on funding availability.

 Due to COVID-19 restrictions, the Institute has temporarily suspended funding new International Research Roundtables that involve international travel and in-person meetings.

 - The Institute supports Virtual Roundtables using online meeting formats to minimize travel and aviation-related carbon emissions.